Q-Flow: Generative Modeling for Differential Equations of Open Quantum Dynamics with Normalizing Flows: Additional Experimental Details

-As a baseline approach to solving the Q function evolution PDE (Eq.~\ref{eq:openQ}), we implement a pseudo-spectral discretization of the PDE \citep{fornberg1998practical} in a square domain with $-10 < q_j < 10$ and $-10 < p_j < 10$ for each Well $j$, set $Q=0$ at the boundaries, and integrate using an adaptive Tsitouras 5/4 Runge-Kutta solver (Tsit5) \cite{rackauckas2017differentialequations} while projecting at each time step to ensure the probability density $Q$ remains positive and normalized.
-We use a grid size of $256$ grid points per dimension for 1-Well and $32$ grid points per dimension for 2-Wells, resulting in a state size of $256^2 = \text{65,536}$ for 1-Well and $32^4 = \text{1,048,576}$ for 2-Wells.
-Note that for a fixed grid size, the state grows exponentially with the number of Wells---i.e.\ the curse of dimensionality.
-This limits our ability to perform more fine-grained simulations on larger domains and makes this baseline approach intractable for more than a few Wells.
+As a baseline approach to solving the Q function evolution PDE (Eq.~\ref{eq:openQ}), we implement a pseudo-spectral and finite difference discretization of the PDE \citep{fornberg1998practical} in a square domain with $-10 < q_j < 10$ and $-10 < p_j < 10$ for each site $j$, set $Q=0$ at the boundaries, and integrate using an adaptive Tsitouras 5/4 Runge-Kutta solver (Tsit5) \cite{rackauckas2017differentialequations} while projecting at each time step to ensure the probability density $Q$ remains positive and normalized.
+The psuedo-spectral method uses periodic boundary conditions and computes spatial derivatives using a fast Fourier transform.
+The finite difference method uses Dirichlet boundary conditions set at zero and computes spatial derivatives using the standard second-order finite difference stencil.
+We use a grid size of $256$ grid points per dimension for 1-site and $32$ grid points per dimension for 2-sites, resulting in a state size of $256^2 = \text{65,536}$ for 1-site and $32^4 = \text{1,048,576}$ for 2-sites.
+Note that for a fixed grid size, the state grows exponentially with the number of sites---i.e.,\ the curse of dimensionality.
+This limits our ability to perform more fine-grained simulations on larger domains and makes this baseline approach intractable for more than a few sites.